-A.D.
-30-80.
+CHAP.
+I. A.D.
+80-80.
 The Catholic Epistles.

 Exodus, Deuteronomy, Psalms, Isaiah, Joel, Amos, and Habakkuk.
 In the Catholic Epistles (with the exception of the Epistles of St John) quotations occur from Genesis, Isaiah and Proverbs.
-The wide extent of these references when compared with the brief compass of the books in which they occur is a remarkable proof of the familiar acquaintance of the Jews with the Old Testament: and the fact that in each subordinate group of books passages are found from all the three classes into which the writings of the Old Testament were subdivided, seems to show that no practical difference existed in the use of them.
+The wide extent of these references when compared with the brief compass of the books in which they occur is a remarkable proof of the familiar acquaintance of the Jews with the Old Testament; and the fact that in each subordinate group of books passages are found from all the three classes into which the writings of the Old Testament were subdivided, seems to show that no practical difference existed in the use of them, In the Epistles of St Paul, or rather in that great group of his epistles which is composed of 2.
+Express quotations in the Epistles of St Paul.
+The Epistle to the Hebrews.

-2. Express quotations in the Epistles of St Paul.
+3. Express quotations in St John.